pluralsight/guides/draft/html-css/semantic-html/article.md

     </nav>
 </header>
 ```
-but, it also can be put after the *header* section:
+but, it also can be added after the *header* section:

 ``` HTML
 <header>